Tuss4/thetoddbot/README.md

 # thetoddserver
-A server that listens and serves scrubs clips of the todd based on the query.
+A Slack Outgoing Webhook integration in GO, that listens and serves scrubs clips of the todd based on the query.